 - Business execution: From minimum viable prototypes and intellectual property to scalability and growth strategies

-With a Bachelor of Science in Applied Entrepreneurship from GCU, you can inspire others to use business as a force for good.
-Our entrepreneur degree will provide you with the skills and knowledge necessary to function as an entrepreneur in your own business or as an intrapreneur in larger companies.
-Potential career opportunities include:
+With a bachelor’s degree in applied entrepreneurship, you can work to inspire others to use business as a force for good.
+Our applied entrepreneurship courses will teach you the skills and knowledge necessary to function as an entrepreneur in your own business or as an intrapreneur in larger companies.

 General Education Requirements

 General Education coursework prepares Grand Canyon University graduates to think critically, communicate clearly, live responsibly in a diverse world, and thoughtfully integrate their faith and ethical convictions into all dimensions of life.
 These competencies, essential to an effective and satisfying life, are outlined in the General Education Learner Outcomes.
 General Education courses embody the breadth of human understanding and creativity contained in the liberal arts and sciences tradition.
 Students take an array of foundational knowledge courses that promote expanded knowledge, insight, and the outcomes identified in the University's General Education Competencies.
 The knowledge and skills students acquire through these courses serve as a foundation for successful careers and lifelong journeys of growing understanding and wisdom.